-Herbal teas--also called tisanes--are a major part of the tea world, but did you know they're not technically teas?
-What is commonly referred to as an "herbal tea" is actually an infusion or decoction made from a plant other than Camellia sinensis--the plant true teas (green tea, black tea, oolong, etc.) are made from.
-For this reason, there is a trend toward the use of terms like "tisane" (pronounced tea-zahn), "botanical" or "infusion."
+Herbal teas—also called tisanes—are a major part of the tea world, but did you know they're not technically teas?
+What is commonly referred to as an "herbal tea" is actually an infusion or decoction made from a plant other than Camellia sinensis—the plant from which true teas (green tea, black tea, oolong, etc.) are made.
+For this reason, there is a trend toward the use of terms like "tisane" (pronounced tea-zahn), "botanical," or "infusion."

 Tisanes are caffeine free and can be served hot or cold.
 Herbal teas have a long history, dating back to ancient China and Egypt, where tisanes were drunk for both enjoyment and medicinal purposes.

 Tisanes are usually categorized by what part of the plant they come from.
 Here are some examples of each of the major categories of tisanes:

 - Leaf tisanes: lemon balm, mint, lemongrass, and French verbena

 - Flower tisanes: rose, chamomile, hibiscus, and lavender

 - Bark tisanes: cinnamon, slippery elm, and black cherry bark

 - Root tisanes: ginger, echinacea, and chicory